-Bristol and London were the primary users of this trade from 1698 to 1730, although there was one ship from Liverpool which carried 15 slaves.
+Bristol and London were the primary users of this trade between 1698 to 1730, although there was one solitary ship from Liverpool which carried 15 slaves.
 However, the picture changed in 1730 when an Act of Parliament opened up the trade to anybody who paid a £2 registration fee.

-In 1752 Liverpool had 58 ships involved, and by 1792 it was responsible for 62% of all the English trade in slavery and 42% of all European trade in the business which was triangular in nature: cheap made goods were taken from Liverpool to West Africa; slaves were taken from there to the Caribbean and to the southern states of the USA; and cargoes of sugar, rum and cotton were brought back to the town.
-Approximately 25% of all tonnage handled by the port was in the so called “African trade”.
+In 1752, Liverpool had 58 ships involved, and by 1792 it was responsible for 62% of all the English trade in slavery and 42% of all European trade in the business which was triangular in nature: cheaply made goods were taken from Liverpool to West Africa; slaves were taken from there to the Caribbean and to the southern states of the USA; and cargoes of sugar, rum, cotton and tobacco were brought back to the town.
+Approximately 25% of all tonnage handled by the port was in the so-called “African trade”.

 Moves to abolish slavery started in Britain in 1783, leading to the formation of the Committee for the Abolition of the Slave Trade in 1787.
-Liverpool-born William Roscoe was a leading member of the movement, and probably did not make many friends in the town by campaigning for the cause.
+Liverpool-born William Roscoe was a leading member of the movement, and he probably did not make many friends in his home town, certainly among the merchant class, by campaigning for the cause.
 The Act of Parliament which eventually abolished the slave trade was passed in 1807.
 It allowed existing slaves to be retained, but not sold.
 It was to be 1833 before slavery itself was thankfully abolished in British law.
 However, even this law still allowed existing slaves to be kept as “apprentices” for six years.
 After protests, these “apprenticeships” were abolished in 1838.

 A series of wars between 1756 and 1815 affected maritime trade, due to the presence of men o’ war or privateers.
-A privateer was a private person or private warship who was authorized by a country’s government to attack foreign shipping.
-They were an accepted part of naval warfare among the major powers from the 16th to the 19th centuries.
+A privateer was a private person (or private warship) who was authorized by a country’s government to attack foreign shipping.
+They were an accepted part of naval warfare among the major powers from the 16th to the 19th century.

 For example, American privateers targeted British ships during the American War of Independence.
 Britain gave as good as it got.
-It is estimated that Liverpool had 3,000 sailors who were involved in this business at its peak.
+A significant number of Liverpool seamen were involved in this business at its peak.